nchavoshi/debot_api/README.md

 ## Get the list of the detected bots
-Given a date range, the "get_bots_date_range" function returns the all the clusters of bots that Debot detected in the given period of time.
-In the following example, we want to get the list of the bots detected between December 4th and December 6th 2015.
-The output shows 2 clusters on December 4th, 1 cluster on December 5th, and 1 cluster on December 6th.
+Given a date as the input, the "get_bots_list" function returns all the clusters of bots that Debot detected on that date.
+In the following example, we want to get the list of the bots detected on December 4th 2015.
+The output shows 2 clusters containing 8 bots totally.
 ```python
 import debot